-\ All incoming freshmen must complete FAFE 1111.
-Students transferring more than 12 semester hours will take FATE 2111 in lieu of FAFE 1111.
+All incoming freshmen must complete FAF 1111.
+Students transferring more than 12 semester hours will take FAF 2111 in lieu of FAF 1111.

 Note: 48 hours of upper level credits are required for graduation.
-18 of the textual hours must also be taken from upper level courses.
+Textual hours must also be taken from upper level courses.